3 Ways to Elevate Your Nonprofit Marketing Strategy

 Online marketing can have wildly different results for different nonprofits.
-Understanding why one campaign succeeds and how another can improve is your first step towards building a nonprofit marketing strategy.
+Understanding why one campaign succeeds and how another can improve is your first step toward building a nonprofit marketing strategy.

 1. Define your target audiences.